vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtSyslogStatus.md

 Get-NsxtSyslogStatus -type node
 ```

-This example gets the status of the syslog service for NSX Manager node
+This example gets the status of the syslog service for NSX Manager node.

 ### Example 2